AI Trail Analysis

 - Insect repellent

-Given the 'hard' difficulty and distance, sturdy hiking boots with good ankle support are crucial.
-Ample water and snacks are necessary for the 7.8-mile trek.
-Trekking poles can aid with the steep and rocky sections, and rain gear is always a good idea.
+Given the 'hard' difficulty and rocky terrain, sturdy hiking boots are paramount for support and traction.
+Ample water and snacks are crucial for a 7.8-mile hike with significant elevation.
+Trekking poles can greatly assist with the steep climbs and descents, reducing strain on knees.

 Safety tips⌄